 When publishing a derived view, there are now multiple ways to edit the metadata of the derived view without leaving the publishing workflow.
 The first option is to click the update metadata link in the fly-out of the “Publish dataset” button.
 The second option is to select “Go to View Manager” on the left side of the screen above the table.

-Selecting either one of these options will take publishers to the Draft Page shown below.
+Selecting the metadata link will take publishers directly to the asset-level metadata editing page.
+"Go to View Manager" will take publishers to the Draft Page shown below.
 This Draft Page is similar to the Draft Page publishers come across when publishing a new dataset, however the options are slightly different.
 When publishing a derived view, we see that publishers have the option to either edit dataset metadata or edit column metadata.

 Editing An Existing Derived View